clanfear/CSSS508/Lectures/Week3/CSSS508_Week3_dplyr-DESKTOP-D461DQS.md

 What Values are Out There?
 Use distinct()
 ====================================================================================

-You can see all the unique values in your data for combinations of columns using `distinct()`:
+You can see all the values in your data for columns using `distinct()`:

 ```r